f1betting/OpenAPItoKrakenD-cloud-run/README.md

 <a name="readme-top"></a>

 <div>
-<h3 align="center">OpenAPItoKrakenD</h3>
+<h3 align="center">OpenAPItoKrakenD-cloud-run</h3>

   <p align="center">
-    A tool to batch-convert OpenAPI 3.0 files to a flexible KrakenD configuration
+    A fork of OpenAPItoKrakenD which works with the krakend-cloud-run-service-account plugin
     <br />
     <a href="https://github.com/niek-o/OpenAPItoKrakenD-cloud-run/issues">Report Bug</a>
     ·